SUDESTADA Sweeps Through New York’s Fashion World

 Before starting SUDESTADA, Garmendia worked for the luxury labels The Row, Bottega Veneta, and Maiyet.
 “I was an immigrant who came here and tried to enter the market,” she says.
 “I want to break [away] from that and show the talent and possibilities [from] other nations that can [make] great, artistic, and quality products that can compete with anything that has been done in the biggest fashion capitals or production centers.”

 It was while working in marketing at Maiyet that Garmendia fell in love with the Colombian lifestyle brand Mola Sasa.
 She sent the brand some of Maiyet’s deadstock Varanasi silks, which spawned a successful collaboration on a collection of geometric clutches and bangles back in 2017.
 Mola Sasa went on to become Garmendia’s first collaboration at SUDESTADA a few years later.
-Since then, the studio’s list of collaborators has grown to include textile artist Florencia Moltefalcone, multidisciplinary artist Sol Pardo, and celebrated conceptual artist Marta Minujín—all of whom are Argentine—in addition to several other fashion brands, design houses, artists, and photographers from throughout South America, Mexico, Spain, and the United States.
+Since then, the studio’s list of collaborators has grown to include textile artist Florencia Montefalcone, multidisciplinary artist Sol Pardo, and celebrated conceptual artist Marta Minujín—all of whom are Argentine—in addition to several other fashion brands, design houses, artists, and photographers from throughout South America, Mexico, Spain, and the United States.

 Latin American women picking out raffia hats at the opening night of SUDESTADA's exhibition in dreams we trust, Argentine fashion consultancy collaborating with artists, Gimena Garmendia.